 The United States is the world's largest producer of beef, primarily high-quality, grain-fed beef.
 Beef farms and ranches represent over 30% of U.S. farms, making up the single largest U.S. agricultural sector.
 The U.S. beef industry is roughly divided into two sectors: cow-calf operations and cattle feeding.
 The focus of the cow-calf operation is to maintain a herd of beef cattle to raise calves.
 The cattle feeding sector focuses on preparing cattle for various means of production.
 Beef cattle are raised in all 50 U.S. states.
-As of January 2021, there are 31,157,600 beef cows in the United States.
-This is down 1% from one year ago.
+As of 2023, there are 28,917,900 beef cows in the United States.
+This is down from one year ago.
 Texas has the most beef cows, followed by Oklahoma, Missouri, and Nebraska.

 The number of cattle in every state is a good indicator of how much beef each state produces.
-Seven states have over 1 million beef cows in 2021.
+Seven states have over 1 million beef cows in 2023.
 The ten states with the highest number of beef cows are:

-Together, these states have 18,391,000 beef cows, comprising 59.02% of the United States's total beef cows.
-This means that the remaining 40 states make up 40.98%.
-Rhode Island has the fewest cows with 1,000, followed by Delaware with 1,800 and New Hampshire with 4,500.
+Rhode Island has the fewest cows with 1,100, followed by Delaware with 1,200, and New Hampshire with 4,500.
 Connecticut, Massachusetts, Alaska, and New Jersey all have fewer than 10,000 cows.
-Together, these seven states have only 35,200 beef cows and make up just 0.11% of the country's total cows.
+Together, these seven states have only 35,500 beef cows and account for just 0.12% of the country's total cows.